99nakamoto/leetcode-crawler/README.md

 https://leetcode.com/api/problems/algorithms/

-to get a json file containing
+to get a json file containing a list of questions.

+If you have done this, another leetcode crawler, let me know and I'm happy to learn.

 # leetcode-crawler